Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure

 The Coorong Adventure Cruise is their signature tour, lasting 6 hours.
 It takes you into the heart of the Coorong National Park.
 With guided walks, lunch and afternoon tea, there is plenty of time for exploring and relaxing.

-The Discovery Tour is 3.5 hours, also taking you into Coorong National Park.
+The Discovery Tour is 3.5 hours, also takes you into Coorong National Park.
 With a guided walk across the peninsula, lunch and afternoon tea, there are plenty of scenic opportunities to relax as you cruise along the peaceful waters.

 For a shorter cruise experience, the 2 hour Murray Mouth Cruise takes you along the Coorong sand dunes, where you can hop off at the Murray Mouth for a wander before cruising back to Goolwa.

 Selected Spirit of the Coorong cruises run all year round – find out more on their website and book online.

 The Coorong is a popular area to explore in the Fleurieu Peninsula and Cruise The Coorong offers its Ultimate Cruise for everyone to enjoy.
 They depart during the week and weekends from the Main Wharf in Goolwa.

 Relax on this 6.5-hour cruise that allows you to experience the Coorong National Park, take guided bush tucker walks, dig for cockles, take in views of the Coorong seal colony and visit an Aboriginal midden site.
 This tour really is about taking in everything the Coorong has to offer.